• About

 Before, navigating to the multi-location dashboard opened a separate app in a new window.
 Merchant’s could only make bulk changes in this silo, with little transparency to how their changes cascaded to individual locations.

-The new architecture combined the two apps into one scalable dashboard for all merchants.
+We first simplified and focused the navigation which included business nav (top) and content nav (left).
+The new architecture combined the two legacy apps into one scalable dashboard for all merchants.
 New location-specific and bulk editing actions appear contextually.
 Merchants can see the impact of their changes in real time as they edit object-level details for one location or many.

 I led design sprints with product, engineering, and executive stakeholders to design a new hierarchical system that allowed merchants to manage multiple accounts from one dashboard.
 I then designed a scalable navigation system that supports both single-location businesses and large enterprise franchises with nested location groups.
 The new A11y accessible interface makes it easy to navigate, manage, and pivot between locations and groups—and to powerfully filter the content within each.

-The merchant’s name is now the focus and users can perform bulk tasks for groups of locations called Chains.
+The merchant’s name is now the focus and users can perform bulk tasks for groups of locations.
 The new navigation scales for all merchant types and admins.
 Clear signifiers indicate when multiple locations are selected.

 A hierarchical organization navigation solved the problem of redundant accounts.